Lessons I Learned from Co-Founding a Tech Startup

-Once upon a time, when I was a wee lass (25 years old, to be precise), and not yet a product manager but a code warrior-ess (or whatever it is that you call female warriors), I did that clichéd, hackneyed Silicon Valley stunt: co-founding a tech startup with three other dudes.
+Once upon a time, when I was a wee lass (23 years old, to be precise), and not yet a product manager but a code warrior, I did that clichéd, hackneyed Silicon Valley stunt: co-founding a tech startup with three other dudes.

 We were all so young.
 The old guy of the bunch -- and I did genuinely think of him as impossibly old -- was a whopping 31 years old.